 For Operational Risk the Basic Indicator Approach is used.
 The CBN Group needs to take into account 15% of gross revenues as capital requirement for Operational Risk.
-Operational Risk capital charge has increased in December 31, 2023 versus previous disclosure period due to higher interest income in 2023.
+Operational Risk capital charge has increased on December 31, 2024 versus previous disclosure period due to higher interest income in 2024.